zzzprojects/EntityFramework-Effort/docs2/pages/getting-started/overview.md

 ## ObjectContext Lifecycle

 The owner ObjectContext (technically the DbConnection) will be using a unique database instance.
-If the context/connection is disposed, than the database will be disposed too.
+If the context/connection is disposed, then the database will be disposed too.

 You could set the initial state of the database with Entity Framework, but Effort provides data loaders to do this more easily.
 The following example fetches the initial data from a real database.